ad-mitium/yahoo-stock-scraper/README.md

 By default, if run multiple times during a day, it will concatenate into one file per day.
 Using one of two flags will alter output.

 **```-m```**
+will concatenate data into one large file, using the stock name identifier (see examples below).

+**```-mo```**
-will concatenate data into one file, using the stock name identifier (see examples below).
+will concatenate data into one monthly file, using the stock name identifier (see examples below).
+Take note that this will supercede the large file option.

 **```-v```**
 shows versioning info.
 This does not require any other info and will ignore all other flags.